a327ex/www/content/posts/deep_instinctive_changes.md

 And it's arguable that most players will choose to play and indulge in fentanyl-shaped games above anything else, but that's perhaps [a discussion for another post](https://twitter.com/a327ex/status/1551328243894161408).

 The point is that, for me, "deep instinctive changes" is an important reason for making and playing games and I don't think I'll ever be convinced that games should be "moved on from".
 Games are an endlessly shapeable environment of body training.
-To consider moving on from them is equivalent to consider moving on from life itself, which would be suicidal and nonsensical.
+To consider moving on from them is equivalent to considering moving on from life itself, which would be suicidal and nonsensical.